simonvreeman/a-b-testing-with-google-tag-manager/README.md

 ### Requirements
 * Google Tag Manager
   * [{{Random Number}} macro](#create-the-random-number-macro-in-google-tag-manager)
+* jQuery
 * [jQuery Cookie by carhartl](https://github.com/carhartl/jquery-cookie) - A minified version (1.4.1) is included in the script.
+* Code can be at most 15,360 characters.
+Use an external .js file to load more code.

 ### Create the {{Random Number}} macro in Google Tag Manager
 _To use the script, you need to create the Random Number macro._